 No, your literary agent or editor is not asking you out for drinks…

-The quietest time of the year is usually in the spring/summer season when a book will experience very little competition, but this is also a popular beach reading season as many readers have free time and school’s out for summer.
+The quietest time of the year is usually in the spring/summer season.
+That’s when a book will experience little competition, but this is also a popular beach-reading season, as many readers have free time and school’s out for summer.

-Beginning in book publishing means much more than just knowing that the book advance and royalties equate with getting paid.
-This list of key terms ought to have helped most any author new to book publishing navigate some of the tricky lingo of our quirky industry.
+Getting started in book publishing means much more than knowing how to write a novel and how to write a book proposal.
+This list of key terms will hopefully help you navigate some of the tricky lingo of our quirky industry!